The women in the Hiraizumi tourist information are delighted to try their English on Western travellers:

 Reasons to visit the temples and gardens of Hiraizumi

-Besides Chusonji, several other buildings and gardens belong to the UNESCO World Heritage site of Hiraizumi, most of them dating from the 12th century.
-In comparison to Kyoto or Kamakura (where you also can see old temples), Hiraizumi is much less visited and especially in autumn very pleasant.
+Besides Chusonji, several other temples and gardens belong to the UNESCO World Heritage site of Hiraizumi.
+Most of them also date from the 12th century.
+In comparison to Kyoto or Kamakura (where you also can see old temples), Hiraizumi is much less popular with foreign tourists.
+We have visited several times and found it especially in autumn very pleasant.

-And – Minamoto no Yoshitsune committed seppuku (ritual suicide) here – admirers of this great hero of Japanese history can still visit the spot.
+And for some travellers, there is one more attraction: Minamoto no Yoshitsune committed seppuku (ritual suicide) here.
+That means that admirers of this great hero of Japanese history can still visit the spot.

 How to get to the temples and gardens of Hiraizumi